flippakitten/orbital_defence_engine/README.md

 OrbDef::Fire.within(10, origin: [latitude, longitude])
 ```
 ## Contributing
-Fell free to contribute by opening cloning the repo and opening a PR.
+Fell free to contribute by forking the repo and opening a PR.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).